b-mcintyre/the_fly_guys/README.md

 **BMB**: one way or the other you will also want to quantify the *magnitude* of the effect.
 Classic tests like Levene's/Brown-Forsythe may be challenging to implement in a complex context (are there covariates?)

 Cleasby, Ian R., Shinichi Nakagawa, and Holger Schielzeth.
 “Quantifying the Predictability of Behaviour: Statistical Approaches for the Study of between-Individual Variation in the within-Individual Variance.”
 Methods in Ecology and Evolution 6, no. 1 (2015): 27–37. https://doi.org/10.1111/2041-210X.12281.

+#Shoud switch to a HGLM/DHGLM using the CVp as our statistic?

 All crosses were reared at 24C in the Percival incubator (RH ~ 60%) on a 12:12 hour day:night cycle (unless otherwise noted).